brickmanlab/brickmanlab.github.io/docs/rdm-guidelines.md

 ## 3. Data management catalogue

-@SLundregan has already build a prototype for NGS_data folder.
-We could do the same for the assays, this way we can make a quick decisions on which assays to to combine when publishing papers.
+@SLundregan is in the process of building a prototype for `Assay`, using the metadata contained in all `description.yml` and `metadata.yml` files in the assay folder.

-Since assays will follow a folder structure, we could just traverse all the folders and combine `description.yaml` and `metadata.yaml`.
-Better solution would be to have a database, but that's an extra complexity on top.
+This will be in the form of an SQLite database that that is easily updatable by running a helper script.

 ## 4. Database browser

 @SLundregan is also working on a browsable database using [Panel python app](https://panel.holoviz.org/).
-Ideally, the app will be able to display the database of Assays and/or Projects.
-Clicking on an item from the database will let you open a tab to read the description of the project/assay.
+The app will display the latest version of the SQLite database.
+Clicking on an item from the database will open a tab containing all available metadata for the assay.

 Also, it would be nice if you can create an `Assay` folder directly from there, making it easy to fill up the info for the metadata and GEO submission ([see below](#8-data-upload-to-geo))